Shahril-Iskandar/iskandar.io/README.md

 Task:
 - Create a website using HTML and CSS

+What I did:
-- Design was inspired by an actual fitness company website, https://level.com.sg/.
+- Utilized Bootstrap to replicate an actual fitness company website, https://level.com.sg/.